drs-p/fontawesome-free/README.md

 ### Copyright

-The Font Awesome fonts are Copyright 2024 Fonticons, Inc.
+All fonts are Copyright 2024 Fonticons, Inc. (<https://fontawesome.com>) with Reserved Font Name: “Font Awesome”.
-(<https://fontawesome.com>) with Reserved Font Name: “Font Awesome”.
 All other files are Copyright 2024-2025 Marc Penninga.

 ### License